Green Jobs: Good for People, Planet and Prosperity

 22 April 2024

-Green jobs are jobs identified as being “good for the people, good for the environment, and good for the economy” (ASEAN Secretariat and ILO, 2021).
+From the 2021 Regional Study on Green Jobs Policy Readiness in ASEAN, green jobs are jobs identified as being “good for the people, good for the environment, and good for the economy”.
 Green jobs are considered both a mechanism to achieve sustainable development, as well as an outcome.
 They provide the double dividend of employment and reduced negative environmental impacts.

 Regional Study on Green Jobs Policy Readiness in ASEAN